Protestantism in Serbia: Seventh Day Adventist Reform Movement Union

 Seventh Day Adventist Reform Movement Union is present in Serbia since 1918.
 There is organizational unit of this community in Vračar, Belgrade.

 Christian Baptist Church

 There are two groups of Christian Baptist communities in Serbia: the Alliance of Christian Baptist Churches in Serbia which has its seat in Belgrade, 69 churches and 1,983 adherents; and the Union of Evangelical Christians-Baptists of Serbia and Montenegro which has its seat in Vrnjačka Banja, 17 churches and 700 adherents.
 According to other source, there were in Serbia (as of 2002) 1,572 members of Christian Baptist Church and 109 members of Independent Baptist Church.

 Protestant Christian Community

-The Protestant Christian Community have its seat in Novi Sad.
+The Protestant Christian Community has its seat in Novi Sad.
 It was founded in 1991.
 Since 2008, the Protestant Christian Community have jurisdiction over Protestant Theological Seminary in Novi Sad, which was previously under jurisdiction of the Baptist Union of Serbia.